 If the received slave address is ignored (by software or hardware), slave interrupts will be inhibited until the next START is detected.
 If the received slave address is acknowledged, zero or more data bytes are transmitted.
 If the received slave address is acknowledged, data should be written to SMB0DAT to be transmitted.
-The interface enters Slave Transmitter Mode, and transmits one or more bytes of data.
+The interface enters slave transmitter mode, and transmits one or more bytes of data.
 After each byte is transmitted, the master sends an acknowledge bit; if the acknowledge bit is an ACK, SMB0DAT should be written with the next data byte.
-If the acknowledge bit is a NACK, SMB0DAT should not be written to before SI is cleared (Note: an error condition may be generated if SMB0DAT is written following a received NACK while in Slave Transmitter Mode).
-The interface exits Slave Transmitter Mode after receiving a STOP.
-Note that the interface will switch to Slave Receiver Mode if SMB0DAT is not written following a received are shown, though any number of bytes may be transmitted.
-Notice that all of the 'data byte transferred' interrupts occur after the ACK cycle in this mode, regardless of whether hardware ACK generation is enabled.
+If the acknowledge bit is a NACK, SMB0DAT should not be written to before SI is cleared (an error condition may be generated if SMB0DAT is written following a received NACK while in slave transmitter mode).
+The interface exits slave transmitter mode after receiving a STOP.
+Note that the interface will switch to slave receiver mode if SMB0DAT is not written following a Slave Transmitter interrupt.
+Figure 21.8 shows a typical slave read sequence.
+Two transmitted data bytes are shown, though any number of bytes may be transmitted.
+Notice that all of the "data byte transferred" interrupts occur after the ACK cycle in this mode, regardless of whether hardware ACK generation is enabled.